section-engineering-education/engineering-education/content/articles/design-a-sign-up-and-login-gui-using-javafx/index.md

 JavaFX is an open-source Java framework.
 It's for creating, developing, and delivering portable hardware-accelerated user interfaces.
-JavaFX creates GUI's for rich internet applications (RIA).
-It is for Web, desktop, and embedded and mobile applications.
-For example, one use for it would be for login and sign-up forms.
+JavaFX creates GUIs for rich internet applications (RIA).
+It is for web, desktop, and embedded and mobile applications.
+For example, one would use for it would be for login and sign-up forms.
 These have a unique design that makes the site presentable and of a unique design.

 In this article, you will learn how to build a JavaFX login and sign-up user interface (UI).